Robfaldo/CV/README.md

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

+After 5 years working in recruitment, I made the decision to do something completely different and become a full stack engineer.

+I

 ## Skills

 #### This Skill